wied03/centos-package-cron/README.md

 ### Using RPM

-You can download the source RPM (or binary RPM from the [releases page](https://github.com/wied03/centos-package-cron/releases).
+You can download the source (or binary) RPM from the [releases page](https://github.com/wied03/centos-package-cron/releases).

 **CentOS package submission pending**